jschneider23/FullStackDemo/README.md

 * **info:** A `dict` of the same exact format as the return value of `getOptionChain` (as this function makes changes to its eventual return `dict`)
 * **numStrikes:** A string representing the maximum integer number of strike prices to include per expiration date group.  **For no maximum number of strikes, this parameter's value is *""* or *"null"*.**
-* **rng**: A string representing the range of contracts to include in the chain.
+* **rng:** A string representing the range of contracts to include in the chain.
 Can be one of the following values:
 	* *ITM* - In the money
 	* *NTM* - Near the money
 	* *OTM* - Out of the money